-Best Chronograph Watch – Again, we will be giving the win to Seiko.
-While Orient certainly has quite a looker with its Retrograde watch, Seiko manages to provide a more cohesive balance between quality, functionality, and style.
-The Retrograde is a fantastic looking watch though, no doubt about that.
+Chronograph Watch – Again, we will be giving the win to Seiko.
+While Orient certainly has quite a beauty with its Retrograde watch, Seiko manages to provide a more cohesive balance between quality, functionality, and style.
+The Retrograde is a fantastic-looking watch, though, no doubt about that.

 Conclusion: Seiko and Orient – Which Watch is Better?

-All in all, this is quite a close call and not as clear cut as you would think.
-While Orient has been under the Seiko brand for quite some time, they still managed to retain their unique qualities.
-Orient is a well-known watch brand, but Seiko is undoubtedly a much more well-rounded option.
-Still unsure?
-Check out our list of Best Seiko Watches here.
+All in all, this is quite a close call and not as clear-cut as you would think.
+While Orient has been under the Seiko brand for quite some time, they still retained their unique qualities.
+Orient is a well-known watch brand, it Bambino collection is one of the top-selling affordable dress watch collections, and its affordable dive watches like the Mako and Kamasu lines.